My word that was a windy night, fortunately we'd battened down the hatches last night so there were no problems.

 So during the 'dog' discussions onsite I'm telling folk about what the Spanish police do to problem dogs.
 Next thing - total silence.
 The dog on the balcony - nothing.
 All the yapping, barking mutts on site - silence.
 Campers were coming up to me and telling me the dog had been taken away and shot.

 The downside was that The Chef was really annoyed with me because I'd caused the poor dog to be shot.
 "Look" I said, "Don't blame me, blame the irresponsible owners, It's their problem to sort, not mine".
 Well for about a week I enjoyed silent bliss.
 Clearly all the campers with dogs thought their mutt could be next, and made the effort they should have always made, to ensure their dog was not a nuisance to others.

 Eventually I went and spoke to Scott.
 By now I was getting to know him better, I'd even bought him back a carton of duty-free fags from a day trip to Gibraltar.

 He told me that on the first occasion he had phoned the security guard over at the complex and requested that he speak to the owner regarding the noise.
 Obviously that didn't work.
-On the second occasion I spke to him he went to see the owner personally and told her the dog was being a nuisance.
-She apologised profusely and said that in future she would not lock the dog out on the balcony all day while she was at work.
+On the second occasion I spoke to him he went to see the owner personally and told her the dog was being a nuisance.
+She apologised and said that in future she would not lock the dog out on the balcony all day while she was at work.
 That's why it all went quiet.
-I returned and told The Chef that the dog had not been shot, but she was to tell nobody because as long as the dog owners think it was shot, we got a bit of peace.
+I returned and told The Chef that the dog had not been shot, but she was to tell nobody because as long as the campsite dog owners think it was shot, we get a bit of peace.